 You will have heard that remote work is “the new normal” and for the time being this may be so.
 But that does not mean the processes you implemented in March to facilitate this, need to be the processes you rely on going forward.
 By ensuring streamlined communications, upskilling your team, and aligning your expectations with that of your teams you can begin to engage your employees and take advantage of the benefits of remote work.

-If you are looking to understand how you can utilise technology to improve the experience of your remote workers further, then contact us today.
-We would love to be part of your tea.
+If you are looking to understand how you can utilise technology to improve the experience of your remote worker, then contact us today.
+We would love to be part of your team.